Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Numerical Result

 \section{Numerical Result}

 To verify our analytical results, we simulated QA-IT by solving the imaginary-time Schr\"odinger equation using the Runge-Kutta method.
 The Hamiltonian is expressed by Eqs. (\ref{eq:QA_Hamiltonian}), (\ref{eq:schedule}), (\ref{eq:Grover_H0}), and (\ref{eq:Grover_Hq}).
 We then calculated the success probability of Grover's search at the end of annealing.
 The numerical result for the annealing time $\tau$ required to achieve $99\%$ success probability is shown in Fig. \ref{fig:tau_numerical}, where the horizontal axis is $\log N$ and the vertical axis is $\tau$.
 The numerical result implies that the $\tau$ required to achieve $99\%$ success probability is proportional to $\log N$, which is consistent with the analytical results.
 The linear fitting of the numerical results provides

-The coefficient of $\log N$ almost coincides with the analytical result, which is $2$ in Eq. (\ref{eq:tau_analytical}).
+The coefficient of $\log N$ almost coincides with the analytical result, which is $2$ in Eq. (\ref{eq:tau_analytical}), larger than that of the numerical result.
+Lower bound of the ground state coefficient is derived in the limit of $\tau \to 0$, and Eq.(\ref{eq:ground_lower}) is not tight.
+This makes the required annealing time $\tau$ large.